theironcook/Backbone.ModelBinder/README.md

 Your Backbone applications already have to synchronize your Models and Views but you usually have to write a lot of boiler plate code to make it happen.
 This plugin helps you eliminate most of that boiler plate code.

-The core of the plugin is a simple javascript class named the `Backbone.ModelBinder`.  `ModelBinders` are used inside of your Backbone javascript files - typically Backbone Views.
+This plugin is a simple javascript class named the `Backbone.ModelBinder`.  `ModelBinders` are used inside of your Backbone javascript files - typically Backbone Views.

 Your html should not require any modification - this style is different than most of the other View-Model binding apis out there such as `Knockout` that require modification to your html.